HanziJiang/CapsNet-ResNet-Performance-Analysis/README.md

 # A Comparative Analysis of CapsNet and ResNet on Rotation Invariance
-Group members: Hanzi Jiang, Yuting Shao, Weimin Huang Our report can be found [here!](https://github.com/HanziJiang/CapsNet-ResNet-Performance-Analysis/blob/main/A%20Comparative%20Analysis%20of%20CapsNet%20and%20ResNet%20on%20Rotation%20Invariance.pdf).
+Group members: Hanzi Jiang, Yuting Shao, Weimin Huang.

+Our report can be found [here!](https://github.com/HanziJiang/CapsNet-ResNet-Performance-Analysis/blob/main/A%20Comparative%20Analysis%20of%20CapsNet%20and%20ResNet%20on%20Rotation%20Invariance.pdf).

 ## General Idea: